Wynne, Maurice Okeover Mostyn (1891-1915)

 Credit: Sherborne School Archives, Abbey Road, Sherborne, Dorset, UK, DT9 3AP.

-Details: Maurice Okeover Mostyn Wynne (1891-1915), born 17 May 1891, son of Herbert Delmon William Wynne and Joanne Wynne of Longstock, Stockbridge, Hampshire.
+Details: Maurice Okeover Mostyn Wynne (1891-1915), born at Cobham, Surrey on 17 May 1891, son of Herbert Delmon William Wynne and Joanne Wynne of Longstock, Stockbridge, Hampshire.

 Attended Eastman's School, Winchester, Hampshire.